Ily the Drama Queen Goes to the Vet (Just Released)

 Promotional Card for A restaurant special

-This is a sample chapter for my upcoming book on Guerilla Marketing, releasing mid-summer 2025.
-The book will be focusing on over 100 Guerilla Marketing ideas with examples, as well as a few chapters like the above.
+This is a sample chapter for my upcoming book on Guerrilla Marketing, releasing mid-summer 2025.
+The book will be focusing on over 100 Guerrilla Marketing ideas with examples, as well as a few chapters like the above.
 I have a favor to ask, if you catch a typo please send me a wave and let me know, snarky comments are appreciated if they are well meant and funny, even running text through two very good grammar editors doesn’t always catch things and my book editor has not yet had a crack at this. 🙂

 Assessing Lot Conditions when Buying a Brick and Mortar Business